Smoke in the Sky:

 Why Make Your Own?:

 You can buy commercially produced incense sticks and cones just about anywhere, and they're not that expensive.
-However, they're made with synthetic ingredients, and therefore have little to no magical value.
+However, they're typically made with synthetic ingredients, and therefore have little to no magical value.
 While they're nice to burn, and certainly smell lovely, they serve little purpose in a ritual setting.

 Burning Your Incense:

 Loose incense, which is what the recipes on these pages are for, is burned on a charcoal disc or tossed into a fire.
-The charcoal discs are sold in packages by most Wiccan supply shops, as well as church supply stores (if you have a Hispanic Marketa near you, that's a good place to look too).
+The charcoal discs are sold in packages by most metaphysical supply shops, as well as church supply stores (if you have a Hispanic Marketa near you, that's a good place to look too).
 Apply a match to the disc, and you'll know it's lit when it begins to spark and glow red.
 After it's glowing, place a pinch of your loose incense on the top -- and make sure you've got it on a fireproof surface.
 If you're holding your ceremony outside with large fire, simply toss handfuls into the flames.

 How to Read the Recipes: